BryanBelanger/10upAccordion/README.md

-# 10up Component Name
+# 10up Component Accordion

-This is a scaffold for building new components for the 10up Component Library.
+This is a scaffold for building new components for the 10up Component Accordion.